MilanSkocic/codata/INSTALL.rst

-A Makefile is provided which uses `fpm <https://fpm.fortran-lang.org/en/index.html>`_ for building the library with additional options:
+A Makefile is provided, which uses `fpm <https://fpm.fortran-lang.org/en/index.html>`_, for building the library.

-* compile the source generator and generate the sources
-* copy needed sources into the python wrapper folder
-* build a shared library
-* install the C headers
-* uninstall the library and headers

-On windows, `msys2 <https://www.msys2.org>`_ needs to be installed and use the mingw64 or mingw32 terminals.
+On windows, `msys2 <https://www.msys2.org>`_ needs to be installed.

 On Darwin, the `gcc <https://formulae.brew.sh/formula/gcc>`_ toolchain needs to be installed.